DRW PAIMI Advisory Council

 Meetings

 The PAIMI Advisory Council meets at least three times per year in conjunction with Disability Rights Wisconsin Board meetings.
-Members may also meet periodically to fulfill committee assignments.
 Council terms are for two years and members may be re-appointed for a second term.
-Travel, meals, and hotel expenses associated with meetings are reimbursed for Council members.
+Travel, meals, and hotel expenses associated with meetings are reimbursed for Council members, following the Council policy.

-If you share our commitment to the rights of people with mental illness, we want to hear from you.
-You do not have to be a member of the PAIMI Advisory Council to attend our meetings.
-We welcome the attendance of other people who are willing to share their views and experiences regarding the rights of people with mental illness.
+If you care about protecting the rights of people with mental illness, we would love to hear from you.
+You do not have to be a member of the PAIMI Advisory Council to come to our meetings.
+We welcome anyone who wants to share their experiences or opinions about the rights of people with mental illness.

-If you plan to attend one of our quarterly meetings, please reach out to us in advance by calling us at 800-928-8778 or send us an email at info@drwi.org so we know you are coming.
-We hope you will consider attending a meeting to find out more about the PAIMI Advisory Council and the work we do.
+If you plan to attend one of our quarterly meetings, please contact us ahead of time at 800‑928‑8778 or pacchair@drwi.org so we know to expect you.
+We encourage you to join us to learn more about the PAIMI Advisory Council and the work we do.

-Thank you for your interest and we hope to see you at an upcoming meeting.
+Thank you for your interest.
+We hope to see you at an upcoming meeting!